MDAnalysis/MDAnalysis.github.io/_posts/2016-xx-xx-release-0.16.md

 So far, only the XVG format used by [gromacs] and [grace] are supported.
 Open an issue if you need support for other time series formats.

-## Do a dimension reduction with PCA and Dmaps
+## Do a dimension reduction with PCA and Diffusion Maps

 @jdetle has implemented two new dimension reduction algorithms, [Principal Component Analysis](pca) and [Diffusion Maps](dmaps-paper).
 Both can